Lurchicus/bangMatrix/README.md

 - 03/08/2025 DWR Some more refactoring (moved code from main to scatter_mines).
 - 03/12/2025 DWR Some more comment cleanup.
 - 03/16/2025 DWR Added code that prompts to repeat or quit.
 Made a new main() to call the field() and prompt functions.
 Also renamed a few variables.
+- 03/23/2025 DWR Stripped out dead code from prompt() and removed colorama "Back" reference from readme as it's no longer used.